Supplier high sensitivity integrity test for single-use systems used in critical applications for enhanced patient safety

 Single-use technologies have gained strong market acceptance in both clinical and manufacturing operations.
 Nevertheless, patient safety, as well as protection of operator and facility must be secured.
 A suitable strategy to assure the integrity of the single-use system during the life cycle is essential.
 This strategy includes the manufacturing process and the supply chain.

-The helium integrity test (using Pall HIT™ technology) provides the highest level of control that the single-use system leaving the factory is 100% integral.
+The helium integrity test (using Pall HIT™ technology) or single-use system leak testprovides the highest level of control that the single-use system leaving the factory is 100% integral.
 The size of detectable defects is correlated to microbial ingress.
-The test can be requested for Allegro biocontainer systems, Allegro mixer biocontainer systems and single-use filling sets.
+The test can be requested for Allegro biocontainer systems, Allegro mixer biocontainer systems, and single-use filling sets.

-To develop a suitable strategy for the assurance of integrity of SUS, in addition to the SUS application specific requirements, all the steps in the life cycle of the SUS should be considered, from its design and manufacture at the supplier to its disposal by the end-user.
-A proper risk-assessment should be performed to define the most appropriate risk mitigation strategy.
-This risk-based approach is recommended in the Bio-Process Systems Alliance (BPSA) guide on ‘Design, Control, and Monitoring of Single-Use Systems for Integrity Assurance’ .
+To develop a suitable strategy for the assurance of the integrity of SUS, in addition to the SUS application-specific requirements, all the steps in the life cycle of the SUS should be considered, from its design and manufacture at the supplier to its disposal by the end-user.
+A proper riskassessment should be performed to define the most appropriate risk mitigation strategy.
+This risk-based approach is recommended in the Bio-Process Systems Alliance (BPSA) guide on ‘Design, Control, and Monitoring of Single-Use Systems for Integrity Assurance’.

-The helium integrity test occurs at the Pall site during the manufacturing of Allegro SUS.
+The helium integrity test or integrity test for single-use systemsoccurs at the Pall site during the manufacturing of Allegro SUS.
 Figure 1 shows the life cycle of a Pall Allegro SUS with the Pall manufacturing steps in the upper region and the SUS deployment steps at the end-user site in the lower region of the figure.

 SUS life cycle with Pall and end-user steps